entest-hai/data-lake-demo/README.md

 - data location permissions
 - enroll a data analyst (read catalog and query)
 - enroll a data pipeline (write/create catalog)

+## LakeFormation Access Control

+It is essential to understand how lakeformation control access to data analysts and ETL (glue role).

+- register admin such as cdk role
+- register s3 data (lake)
+- grant permission to data analysts
+- grant permission to glue role

+To control which catalog table, column a data analyst can query, lakeformation grants data lake permssions to the DA, or role.
+Lakeformation will provide the DA temporary credentials to access data in S3 and corressponding tables so they can query data without directly setting IAM for the DA.
+At this moment, however, still need to setup the DA has write permission to athena query result location.

+To control a ETL pipeline can create catalog tables, lakeformation grants data location permissions to a glue role (ETL role).
+When a S3 bucket has been registered to the lakeformation, without the data location permission, no catalog tables can be created.
+However, still need to setup IAM so the ETL can read the source (S3, RDS connection, etc), and permission to write to destination in S3.

+To enable CDK role run the grant permissions, the CDK role should be registered as an admin role to lakeformation.

 ## Register Admin and Data